adamsilver/fdpb/03-Book-A-Flight.md

 # Book A Flight

-In this chapter, we'll design a flight booking system.
-At first this might seem like a bit of a *niche* problem, especially when compared to *A Registration Form* and *Checkout*.
-However, this chapter encourages us to solve several interesting patterns that are transferable to other problem domains.
+In this chapter, we'll design a service that allows users to book a flight.
+At first this seems a bit *niche*, especially when compared to the previous chapters, *A Registration Form* and *Checkout*.
+However, this chapter encourages the exploration of several more complex patterns.
+Patterns that are very much transferable to other problem domains such as booking a cinema ticket of hotel room.

-Here are the main steps in our flow:
+Here are the main steps in the flow:

 1. Choose origin/destination
 2. Choose departure/return date
 3. Choose passengers
-4. Confirming flight
+4. Choose flight
-5. Choosing a seat
+5. Choose seat

-There are other steps, like providing passenger passport details and payment.
-However, we covered those off thoroughly in chapter 2, *Checkout*.
+After step 5, the user will go onto payment but we've covered the topic of payment in the previous chapter.

-## 1. Choose destination
+## 1. Choose origin/destination

 The first thing users need to do is select an origin and destination (both consist of the same problems and will use the same pattern.)
-We need this information to search for flights.
-There are three *native* field types at our disposal:

-- radio buttons
-- select box
+Without knowing this information, we can't search for flights.
+The question is how are we going present a list of destinations?

+One aspect of being a thoughtful designer is considering the materials that are offered natively.
+This is because, generally speaking, native controls are familiar and fully accessible by default.
+It's also far less work to produce such controls.
+Remember Less But Better by the famous minimalist design Deiter Rams.

+There are 3 native controls in particular that could work well for choosing a destination.
+We'll explore those now.

-- search box
+### Select box

+Designers often use `select` boxes because they save space.
+But interface usability is about far more than saving space.
+Select boxes are problematic because:

+- some users find them hard to close.
+- some users try to type into them.
+- some users confuse focused options with selected ones.
+- users aren't able to pinch-zoom options on devices.
+- they have limited hierarchy control.
+- they hide choices behind an unnecessary extra click.
+- they are not easily searchable.

+Usability expert, Luke Wobrelski, goes as far to state that *Dropdowns Should be the UI of Last Resort*[^].
+We'll take heed of his experience.

 ### Radio buttons

-Radio buttons show choices clearly and are generally well-understood and accessible by default.
+Unlike select boxes, radio buttons present choices clearly and are generally well-understood and accessible by default.
 However, they are less suitable when they consist of many choices.
-We could have hundreds, if not thousands of destinations.
+That is, we could have hundreds, if not thousands of destinations.

-Radio buttons, in this case, create a long and unweildly page.
-Some browsers provide a native search facility (activated by `CMD+F`) allowing allows users to *jump* to the option quickly.
-But most users don't know about this.
-And we shouldn't rely on an inconspicuous browser feature to fix issues in our own design.
+Radio buttons, in this case, create pages that are long and unweildly.
+Some browsers provide a native search facility (activated by <kbd>CMD+F</kbd>) allowing users to *jump* to the option quickly.
+But most users aren't aware of this.
+Moreover we shouldn't rely on an inconspicuous browser feature to fix holes in our own design.

-### Select box

-Designers often use `select` boxes because they save space.
-However, as Luke Wobrelski states: *Dropdowns Should be the UI of Last Resort*[^].
-Here's why:

-- some users find them hard to close
-- some users try to type into them
-- some users confuse focused options with selected ones
-- users aren't able to pinch-zoom options on devices
-- they have limited hierarchy control
-- they hide choices behind an unnecessary extra click
-- they are not easily searchable

 ### Search box